Facing Putin’s wartime censorship, a Nobel laureate fights to keep truth in Russia alive

 One recent story profiled a Russian mother whose young son was sent to Ukraine alongside other conscripts.
 Another reported on the deaths of Russian soldiers.

-In a recent story on civilian deaths in the Ukrainian city of Mykolaiv, special correspondent Elena Kostyuchenko visited the morgue and found the bodies of two sisters, a 17-year-old and a 3-year-old, piled on top of one another in the refrigerator.
+In a recent story on civilian deaths in the Ukrainian city of Mykolaiv, special correspondent Elena Kostyuchenko visited the morgue and found the bodies of two sisters, a 17-year-old and a 3-year-old, piled together in the refrigerator.
 The orderly explains he is their godfather and they were brought in on his shift.
 “Of course I recognized them,” he said.
 “I cannot tell you what I went through at that moment.”

 Photos of the bodies ran in the story.
-In an accompanying video, Kostychenko said on camera: “I personally saw these bodies.”
+In an accompanying video, Kostyuchenko said on camera: “I personally saw these bodies.”

-The paper is transparent about what it is censoring.
-In the story from Mykolaiv, for example, there are multiple greyed-out passages with descriptions of what is missing.
+The paper is transparent about what it is holding back.
+In the story from Mykolaiv, for example, there are multiple grayed-out passages with descriptions of what is missing.
 One said: “Here were the words of Ukrainian forces about dead Russian soldiers.”
-Where Ukrainian military officials speak, their quotes are removed and replaced with < …>.
+Where Ukrainian military officials speak, their quotes are removed and replaced with <…>.

 A blurred-out poster

-The decision by the Norwegian Nobel Committee to choose Muratov late last year divided Russia’s beleaguered and quarrelsome opposition.
-Some supporters of jailed opposition leader Alexei Navalny felt he should have received the prize, casting him as a pure martyr compared to Muratov.
+The decision by the Norwegian Nobel Committee to honor Muratov late last year divided Russia’s beleaguered and quarrelsome opposition.
+Some supporters of Alexei Navalny felt the jailed opposition leader should have received the prize, casting him as a pure martyr compared with Muratov.

-After an employee at Russia’s flagship state-controlled Channel One stormed the live nightly news broadcast March 14 to protest the war, Novaya’s website posted the screenshot of her but blurred out the entire text of the poster in full to abide by the censorship law.
+After Marina Ovsyannikova, an employee at Russia’s flagship state-controlled Channel One, burst onto the set of the evening news on March 14 to protest the war, Novaya’s website posted a screenshot of her but blurred out the entire text of the poster she was carrying to abide by the censorship law.

 Navalny’s press secretary, Kira Yarmysh, who fled Russia amid pressure on his organization, quickly tweeted that it turned out the “girl from Channel One” was “braver” than Novaya Gazeta.
 Others piled on, some suggesting the paper should close rather than abide by the new law.